310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 As a result, I ended up muddying the red outfit I had been given with so many expectations, and turned it pitch black.

-But that’s the color I choose to wear as we start anew.
+But that’s the color I choose to wear as we start anew—

 Until the day I become satisfied with myself enough to wear the red color.